Conference Ensemble/

 Greg Chudzik, bass

-Week 3 Guest Conductor: Matilda Hofman
+Guest Conductor in Residence Matilda Hofman

 Known for her finely controlled, precise, and expressive performances, Matilda Hofman is an internationally recognized conductor with an impressive career spanning the United States and Europe.
 Critics have described her conducting as “unerring” and “taut and finely controlled,” showcasing her depth of artistry and interpretive clarity.
 Hofman has performed at prestigious festivals such as the Salzburg Festival, Berliner Festspiele, and Holland Festival, and collaborated with esteemed ensembles like Ensemble Modern, Ensemble Recherche, and SWR Sinfonieorchester.